About the Collaboration

 What is publicly funded preschool?
 Can my child attend preschool for free?

 Publicly funded preschool is a state or federally-funded preschool program.
 Oak Park and River Forest provides affordable, high-quality preschool to children whose families meet eligibility criteria such as veteran status, income level, or if their child has a disability or developmental delay.
-To learn more about whether your child qualifies for Preschool for All, contact us.
+To learn more about whether your child qualifies for Preschool for All, email Emily, our Intake Coordinator or call her at 708-613-6122, ext.
+8.

 The Collaboration for Early Childhood is listed as the contact for families interested in enrolling their child in PKP at The Longfellow School.
 Does this mean the Collaboration is a District 97 employee?